dita-ot/dita-ot-action/README.md

 ## License

-The scripts and documentation in this project are released under the [MIT License](LICENSE)
+The scripts and documentation in this project are released under the [Apache License 2.0](LICENSE).